jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 mapping index on page 125\.
 Additional information
-The next frontier in elections: Microsoft supports the Council of State Governments Election Technology Initiative \| Microsoft On the Issues
+The next frontier in elections: Microsoft supports the Council of State Governments’ Election Technology Initiative \| Microsoft On the Issues
 Democracy Forward: Our approach to protecting democracy \| Microsoft CSR
-In the digital age, democracy depends on information literacy \| Microsoft On the Issues BBBBBCDBBABBBBBCACAABACBABCB
+In the digital age, democracy depends on information literacy \| Microsoft On the Issues
+B
+B
+B
+B
+B
+C
+D
+B
+B
+A
+B
+B
+B
+B
+B
+C
+A
+C
+A
+A
+B
+A
+C
+B
+A
+B
+C
+B
 How we are addressing
 the digital talent and
 diversity shortage
-The global shortage of cybersecurity professionals and the need for AI skills pose significant challenges in todays rapidly evolving digital landscape.
+The global shortage of cybersecurity professionals and the need for AI skills pose significant challenges in today’s rapidly evolving digital landscape.
 Strategic partnerships with educational institutions, nonprofit organizations,